blockchain/My-Wallet-V3-Frontend/README.md

 If you enable "handle bitcoin links" in your wallet settings, you can open bitcoin URI's like this one:

     bitcoin:?address=1FeerpCgswvGRLVKme759C96DUBtf7SvA2?amount=0.01

+There's no UI for this yet, but you can send bitcoins to an email address from the console:

+    MyWallet.sendToEmail(0, 100000, 10000, "sjors@blockchain.com", function(){console.log('Done')}, function(e){console.log('Failed'); console.log(e)})

+The first argument is the account index, the second the amount in satoshi and the third the mining fee.

 ## Test